 In the end, the amount of time for each stage of the cycle is up to you, though it is typical for a main wash agitation to last 10 to 15 minutes and the duration of each stage depends on the needs of that wash.
 Greasy towels may focus longer on the emulsification and less on the main wash, and certain washes may exclude entire stages if they aren’t needed.
 If the time it takes for a certain phase is a bit long for your time budget, consider changing the chemistry.

-If you need help or advice with your process, call us on 01933 681616 or see our Contact page.
+If you need help or advice with your process, call us 01933 681616 or check the contact page.

 About This Series